facebookarchive/AsyncDisplayKit/_docs/subclassing-layout.md

 The call to super in this method is where the results of the layoutSpec are applied; Right after the call to super in this method, the layout spec will have been calculated and all subnodes will have been measured and positioned.

+`-layout` is conceptually similar to UIViewController's `-viewWillLayoutSubviews`.
+This is a good spot to change the hidden property, set view based properties if needed (not layoutable properties) or set background colors.
+You could put background color setting in -layoutSpecThatFits:, but there may be timing problems.
+If you happen to be using any UIViews, you can set their frames here.
+However, you can always create a node wrapper with `-initWithViewBlock:` and then size this on the background thread elsewhere.

 This method is called on the **main thread**.
 However, if you are using layout Specs, you shouldn't rely on this method too much, as it is much preferable to do layout off the main thread.
 Less than 1 in 10 subclasses will need this.

-This is a good spot to change the hidden property, set view based properties if needed (not layoutable properties) or set background colors.
-You could pu background color setting in -layoutSpecThatFits:, but there may be timing problems.

--layout is conceptually similar to UIViewController's `-viewWillLayoutSubviews`.
-If you happen to be using any UIViews, you can set their frames here.
-However, you can always create a node wrapper with `-initWithViewBlock:` and then size this on the background thread elsewhere.

-One great use of -layout is for the specific case in which you want a subnode to be your exact size.
+One great use of `-layout` is for the specific case in which you want a subnode to be your exact size.
 E.g. when you want a collectionNode to take up the full screen.
 This case is not supported well by layout specs and it is often easiest to set the frame manually with a single line in this method:

 ```
 subnode.frame = self.bounds;